 Interface Councils is a group of 10 municipalities that form a ring around metropolitan Melbourne and advocate for better services and infrastructure for our residents.

-The vision that residents should have access to jobs, services and infrastructure no matter where they live, is what unites us in our collective approach to improving outcomes for one quarter of the state’s population.
+We have the vision that residents should have access to jobs, services and infrastructure no matter where they live.
+This is what unites us in our collective approach to improving outcomes for one quarter of the state’s population.
 This means making sure that our residents can get on with living their lives the way they want to live them.

 Which municipalities do we represent?